Does Creatine Help Muscle Growth? Facts vs Myths

 Definition and origin of creatine

-How creatine supplies energy to muscles
+How creatine supports energy production

-Does creatine really support muscle development?
+Does creatine support training capacity?

-Effects on strength and recovery
+Effects on strength training and recovery

 Safety and Side Effects of Creatine Use

-Is creatine safe long-term?
+Is creatine safe for long-term use?

 Are there side effects of creatine?

-Safe use and recommendations
+Safe use and general recommendations

-Different Types of Creatine: Which is Best?
+Different Types of Creatine: Which Is Best?

 Types of creatine (monohydrate, ethyl ester, etc.)